leggedrobotics/plr-exercise/README.md

 You at first create a fork of the plr-exercise repository under your local GitHub username.
 For each task you create a branch called: `dev/task_X`
 You commit all the changes necessary for this task to this branch and push the changes to GitHub.
 To finish a task you create a pull request from `dev/task_X` to `main`.
 The title of the pull request is the task description below.

 Task Descriptions:
-- **Task 0:** Run train.py and create an issue complaing about your low test score.
+- **Task 0:** Run train.py and create an issue and complain about your low test score.
 - **Task 1:** Improve the formatting using black
 - **Task 2:** Create a python package for your project
 - **Task 3:** Add a online logging framework